Ontario Provincial Nominee Program (OINP) 2026: What You Need to Know

 The Bottom Line for 2026

 The OINP is still one of Canada's most valuable provincial pathways — 14,119 nominations is the largest allocation of any province this year.
 But it operates in a rapidly changing regulatory environment.
-The May 30 stream overhaul makes this a critical window: candidates currently eligible under existing streams should move immediately rather than waiting to see what the new system looks like.
+The May 30 closure means the former-stream window has passed: candidates who did not submit under the former rules should check the current program rather than assume those streams remain open.

 If you are navigating streams, scoring optimization, employer portal requirements, and document preparation simultaneously, the complete Ontario PNP guide at /ca/pnp-ontario/ consolidates every checklist, scoring breakdown, and deadline into one resource built specifically for the 2026 system.